-This particular student's expressive communication mode is picture cards.
+In this example, the student's expressive communication mode is answer choice cards.
 The test examiner gives the cup to the student and presents the yes or no cards used in daily instruction.
 The student does not respond, even after the test examiner provides (models) the correct response.
 The test examiner would then score the response C following the rubric provided with the test question in the DFA and advance to the next test question.
 The student receives no points.